Product data glossary.

 Clear definitions for the product-data concepts ecommerce teams need when they are building for search, shopping feeds, AI commerce, and machine-readable catalogs.

-Start here when you need the relationship between a product catalog, PIM, structured data, schema markup, and content syndication to make sense in one place.
+Start here when you need the relationship between a product catalog, PIM data, structured data, schema markup, and content syndication to make sense in one place.

 Browse the glossary